semusings/spring-boot-docker-containerization/README.md

 ## Docker Containerization

-There are four ways to containerze spring boot application.
+There are four ways to containerize spring boot application.
 Let's take a look one by one.

 ### 1. Running fat jar in docker